Andy-James-Osborne/DevHub/README.md

    - Solution: My function in my views.py file works with models if I change the {% if request.user.is_authenticated and post.author == request.user %} to {% if comment %} however this allows every user to edit and delete anyone's comment.

 + A tags: My link tags in html for login and sign up do not highlight to show users they are clickable.
-   - Solution: Added text-decoration back to these tags to show user they are clickable.
+   - Solution: Added text-decoration back to these tags to show users they are clickable.

-+ Edit profile: Need information that is already on profile to render in form when edit at the moment the fields are blank when you edit the profile form.
++ Edit profile: Need information that is already on profile to render in the form when edit at the moment the fields are blank when you edit the profile form.
    - Solution: Needed to add this in the if statement of my edit profile views.py function 'form = ProfileForm(instance=request.user.profile)'.

 + Comment on posts: Stop working when added like if statement to post_detail function in my views.py file.
    - Solution: Had to rearrange the if statements in the function as the likes if statement was in wrong position.

 ### Responsive Testing:
-+ Lougout: When testing the responsiveness the logout image is slightly off middle of page.
++ Logout: When testing the responsiveness the logout image is slightly out of alignment.
    - Solution: Add a media queiry so when on moblie view the logout is position center.
 + Profile image: Slightly squashed in mobile view.
    - Added a media query so before the image start to get squashed it resizes.